 This is the section most comparison guides skip.
 It matters more than deflection rate.

-Decagon’s Watchtower QA system is the only tool in this guide that checks AI responses against a confidence threshold before delivery.
-In our tests, it caught 60-70% of what we would classify as factual fabrication before the response left the queue.
+Decagon’s Watchtower QA system is the only tool in this guide that checks AI responses against a confidence threshold before delivery, catching a meaningful share of factual fabrication before the response leaves the queue.
 No other tool ships a pre-send QA layer that users can tune.

 Sierra handles this differently.
 The AOP (Agent Operating Procedure) architecture forces the AI to follow explicit decision trees for sensitive topics.
 The AI cannot go off-script in a way that would produce a wrong answer; it either follows the AOP or escalates.
 The tradeoff is that building AOPs takes engineering time upfront.

 Zendesk AI and Forethought both rely on triage rules and intent classifiers to route tickets they cannot handle.
-Neither has a pre-send QA layer.
-The result in our testing was a 6-8% false-confidence rate on policy questions where the help center content was ambiguous.
+Neither has a pre-send QA layer, which leaves room for false-confidence answers on policy questions where the help center content is ambiguous.

 eesel AI’s approach is the most lightweight: if the AI cannot find a relevant KB answer above its confidence threshold, it creates an agent-escalation ticket with a soft acknowledgment.
 Simple, honest, and appropriate for SMB use cases.
 Not the right architecture for orgs that need explainability on every AI decision.